cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

 ## Short bio

 I went to Hanoi University of Science and Technology, Vietnam for my bachelor degree and Rutgers Univeristy, USA for my master.
-I spent two years working at Trusing Social a fintech comapnay based in Vietnam as a data scientist.
+I spent two years working at Trusing Social a fintech comapany based in Vietnam as a data scientist.

 ## News